Urdok Ridge: Climbing history

 There is little recorded history of climbs of mountains of this group.

 Urdok I

 Urdok I was climbed for the first time in 1975 by an Austrian expedition led by Hanns Schell.
-While enroute to Gasherbrum I, the expedition detoured to summit Urdok I, summitting Gasherbrum I several days later.
+While enroute to Gasherbrum I, the expedition detoured to summit Urdok I, summiting Gasherbrum I several days later.

 Urdok II

 In 2018, Luis Stitzinger led a team from Amical alpin to be the first to summit Urdok II.
 After considerable snow fell at base camp, the team abandoned the expedition, and moved to summit Gasherbrum I.